Digital-Assistant/Digital-Assistant-Server/CONVENTIONS.md

 - **Branching Model:** TBD (e.g., GitFlow).
 - **Commit Messages:** Follow the [Conventional Commits](https.conventionalcommits.org/) specification (e.g., `feat: add user profile endpoint`).
 - **Pull Requests:** Require at least one approval before merging.

+---

+> This document is the single source of truth for repository structure and conventions.
+All contributors must follow these guidelines.